linkerd/linkerd/linkerd/docs/response_classifier.md

 status codes that should always be classified as `Success`.

 <aside class="notice">
-When defining `successStatusCodes`, it is up to the user to explicity classify status code 0 (`OK`) as `Success`.
+When defining `successStatusCodes`, it is up to the user to explicitly classify status code 0 (`OK`) as `Success`.
 </aside>